iron-os/iron-os/README.md

 Look at systemd-repart seams to be what is needed

+## Boot process

+1. EFI
+2. Linux
+3. Systemd
+4. psplash
+5. kiosk_bootloader
+6. debug ? getty : kiosk_web(weston, chromium)
+7. kiosk_kernel

-## Users see
+## Users syntax see
 http://underpop.online.fr/b/buildroot/en/makeuser-syntax.htm.gz

 ## chromium
-to launch chromium the flag --in-process-gpu needs to be defined
-also XDG_RUNTIME_DIR and WAYLAND_DISPLAY need to be defined
+// To launch chromium the XDG_RUNTIME_DIR and WAYLAND_DISPLAY need to be defined.l
-why in-process-gpu is required is not quite clear could be because of:
-`ERROR:command_buffer_proxy_impl.cc(126)] ContextResult::kTransientFailure: Failed to send GpuControl.CreateCommandBuffer.`

 ## external disk
 Create a partition with: